-Operating Cost per Lane Mile - Operating expenses shown below include maintenance, toll collection, state police and traffic control, technology and general and administrative expenses but excludes depreciation.
-From 2014 to 2015, there was a slight increase in the operating cost per lane mile which can be attributed to an increase in maintenance expenses (see below for further breakout of operating costs).
-From 2013 to 2014, operating cost per lane mile decreased due to the increase in the lane miles on the Turnpike.
-The increase in lane miles occurred late in the year, and the timing distorts the calculation in a positive way in 2014.
-Overall, despite an increase in lane miles of nearly 10%, the operating expenses per lane mile have decreased from 2015 as compared to
+Operating Cost per Lane Mile - Operating expenses shown below include maintenance, toll collection, state police and traffic control, technology and general administrative expenses, but excludes depreciation.
+From 2015 to 2016, there was an increase in the operating cost per lane mile which can be attributed to an increase in Pension Expenses (see page no. 19 for further breakout of operating costs).
+From 2014 to 2015, operating cost per lane mile increased due to relatively higher operating expenses in 2015 as compared to 2014 due to a significant increase in the snow and severe weather costs.